Graduates of a U.S. or Canadian dental school are eligible to receive an annual stipend of $50,000 through the Office of Graduate Medical Education.

 In addition, all students should be aware of additional general fees.
 For the latest information on these, please contact the Graduate Dental Education Admissions Office at 215-898-5792 or by email.

-Tuition Fee: Full-time attendance at the School of Dental Medicine.
+Tuition Fee: Full-time attendance at Penn Dental Medicine.

-General Fee: Includes access to University libraries, recreational facilities, and other University services not directly associated with specific courses.
+General Fee: Includes access to University libraries, graduate student activities, recreational facilities, and other University services not directly associated with specific courses.

-Technology Fee: Established to advance and improve computer technology at the School of Dental Medicine.
+Technology Fee: Established to advance and improve computer technology at Penn Dental Medicine.

-Room and Board: Estimate which reflects an average off-campus residence, 12-month basis.
+Room and Board: Estimate reflects an average cost of room and board.

 Books and Supplies: Estimated cost for required textbooks and supplies.